akhanaton/polkadot-k8s-operator/README.md

 ### Default configuration

-* Metrics functionality is not active by default, you have to explicitly activate it by setting the parameter isMetricsSupportActive to "true"
+* Metrics functionality is not active by default, you have to explicitly activate it by setting the parameter metricsSupport->enabled to "true"
 * Each Pod Service provide access to the metrics:
     * at port 8000
     * at /metrics endpoint
     * "client-service-ip:8000/metrics"

 Please change the IMAGE_METRICS parameter in the scripts/config/config.sh to your favourite Container Registry account.
 Please change the IMAGE_METRICS parameter in the deploy/operator.yaml accordingly.
+You can change the metrics port via the parameter METRICS_PORT in the deploy/operator.yaml

 ### How to access to the metrics: Example in Minikube